QAnon

-Though QAnon has its origins in older conspiracy theories, such as the John Birch Society, it was set in motion in October 2017 when Q first posted on the website 4chan.
+Though QAnon has its origins in older conspiracy theories, it was set in motion in October 2017 when Q first posted on the website 4chan.
 Q claimed to be a high-level government official with Q clearance, with access to classified information about the Trump administration and its opponents.
 Q soon moved to 8chan, making it QAnon's online home.
 Q's often cryptic posts, which became known as "drops", were collected by aggregator apps and websites and relayed by influencers.
 QAnon became a viral phenomenon beyond the internet and turned into a political movement.
 QAnon followers began to appear at Trump campaign rallies in August 2018, and Trump amplified QAnon accounts on Twitter.
-QAnon's conspiracy theories have also been relayed by Russian and Chinese state-backed media, social media troll accounts, (Note: Multiple sources:) and the far-right Falun Gong–associated Epoch Media Group.
+QAnon's conspiracy theories have also been relayed by Russian and Chinese state-backed media, social media troll accounts, (Note: Multiple sources:) and the far-right Falun Gong-associated Epoch Media Group.
 (Note: Multiple sources:)

-Since its emergence in American politics, QAnon spawned movements around the world.
+Following its emergence in American politics, QAnon spawned movements around the world.
 The exact number of QAnon adherents is unclear.
 After increased scrutiny of the movement, social media platforms such as Twitter and Facebook began taking action to stop the spread of the conspiracy theory.
 QAnon followers have perpetrated acts of violence.
 Members of the movement took part in the 2020 United States presidential election, during which they supported Trump's campaign and waged information warfare to influence voters.
 After Joe Biden won, they were involved in efforts to overturn the results of the election.
 Associates of Trump, such as Michael Flynn, (Note: Multiple sources:) Lin Wood (Note: Multiple sources:) and Sidney Powell, (Note: Multiple sources:) have promoted QAnon-derived conspiracy theories.
 When these tactics failed, Trump supporters – many of them QAnon followers – attacked the U.S. Capitol on January 6, 2021.
 The Capitol attack led to a further, more sustained social media crackdown on the movement and its claims.
 Though the QAnon movement in its original form lost traction after the 2020 election, some of the concepts it promoted went on to permeate mainstream American political discourse.